 BIRMINGHAM, Ala.
-(WIAT) — Here is a running timeline of the disappearance of 19-year-old Aniah Blanchard, a Homewood native and student at Southern Union State Community College.
+(WIAT) — Here is a running timeline of the disappearance and murder of 19-year-old Aniah Blanchard, a Homewood native and student at Southern Union State Community College.

 Oct.
 23- Aniah Blanchard, a 19-year-old student at Southern Union State Community College in Lee County, reportedly spoke to a friend on the phone, saying she was going to meet a man she met on a dating app.

 Oct.
 28- The Auburn Police Department releases video surveillance of Aniah Blanchard walking inside the Chevron gas station on South College Street in Auburn the night of Oct.
 23. This remains the last known footage of her before she was reported missing.

 Oct.
 31- The reward for information on Aniah Blanchard’s whereabouts rises to over $105,000.
 Much of this came from the UFC and its supporters due to Aniah’s stepfather, Walt Harris, being a fighter in the UFC.
 The APD considers Blanchard a victim of “foul play.”

 Nov.
 6- The Auburn Police Department releases an image from surveillance video taken at the Chevron the same night Aniah was last seen.
 The department considers him a “person of interest.”

 Nov.
 7- The Auburn Police Department releases the name of the man from the previous day’s video.
 Ibraheem Yazeed, 29, of Montgomery, is considered a suspect in the case.
 A warrant is put out for Yazeed’s arrest.
 Yazeed, who has a lengthy criminal history, was previously out on bond in an unrelated kidnapping and attempted murder case in Montgomery.